influxdata/docs-v2/content/influxdb/v2.1/write-data/migrate-cloud-to-oss.md

 You can do shorter task intervals and execute the migration task more often, but you need to balance the task interval with your [batch interval](#determine-your-batch-interval) and the amount of data returned in each batch.
-If the total amount of data queried in each five minute window exceeds your InfluxDB Cloud organization's [rate limits and quotas](/influxdb/cloud/account-management/limits/), the batch will fail until rate limits and quotas reset.
+If the total amount of data queried in each five-minute interval exceeds your InfluxDB Cloud organization's [rate limits and quotas](/influxdb/cloud/account-management/limits/), the batch will fail until rate limits and quotas reset.